 Our business depends on the overall demand for our solar energy products and on the economic health and willingness of our customers and potential customers to make capital commitments to purchase our products and services.
-As a result of macroeconomic or market uncertainty, including increased interest rates and higher inflation, customers may decide to delay purchasing our products and services or not purchase at all.
+Macroeconomic or market uncertainty, including increased interest rates and high inflation, or expectations of future interest rate cuts by the U.S. Federal Reserve, may cause, and has caused, customers to delay purchasing our products and services or not purchase at all.
 In addition, a number of the risks associated with our business, which are disclosed in these risk factors, may increase in likelihood, magnitude or duration, and we may face new risks that we have not yet identified.

-In the past, unfavorable macroeconomic and market conditions have resulted in sustained periods of decreased demand.
+Unfavorable macroeconomic and market conditions can result and have previously resulted in sustained periods of decreased demand.
 Macroeconomic and market conditions could be adversely affected by a variety of political, economic or other factors in the United States and international markets, which could, in turn, adversely affect spending levels of installers and end users and could create volatility or deteriorating conditions in the markets in which we operate.
 Macroeconomic uncertainty or weakness could result in:

-- reduced demand for our products as a result of constraints on capital spending for residential solar energy systems by our customers; - increased price competition for our products that may adversely affect revenue, gross margin and profitability; - decreased ability to forecast operating results and make decisions about budgeting, planning and future investments; - business and financial difficulties faced by our suppliers or other partners, including impacts to material costs, sales, liquidity levels, ability to continue investing in their businesses, ability to import or export goods, ability to meet development commitments and manufacturing capability; and - increased overhead and production costs as a percentage of revenue.
+- reduced demand for our products as a result of constraints on capital spending for residential solar energy systems by our customers; - increased price competition for our products that may adversely affect revenue, gross margin and profitability; - decreased ability to forecast operating results and make decisions about budgeting, planning and future investments; - business and financial difficulties faced by our suppliers, distributors or other partners, including impacts to material costs, sales, liquidity levels, ability to continue investing in their businesses, ability to import or export goods, ability to meet development commitments and manufacturing capability; and - increased overhead and production costs as a percentage of revenue.